SkillsUnion/tamkeen-cloud/3.4-cicd-for-container/cicd-workflow-for-containter.md

 Built images are tagged (often with Git SHAs or semantic versioning) and pushed to a centralized Amazon ECR repository.
 These images serve as immutable artifacts ready for deployment.

 ### 2.4. **Pipeline Orchestration (CodePipeline)**
-AWS CodePipeline orchestrates the entire CI/CD process, linking the source, build, and deployment stages.
+AWS CodePipeline orchestrates the entire CICD process, linking the source, build, and deployment stages.
 It ensures each change goes through all necessary steps before reaching production.

 ### 2.5. **Deployment (Amazon ECS or EKS)**
 The final deployment stage updates the container orchestrator (ECS or EKS) to pull the new Docker image from ECR and deploy it to the desired compute environment (e.g., Fargate or EC2-backed services).

 ---

-## 3. Step-by-Step CI/CD Flow
+## 3. Step-by-Step CICD Flow

 1. **Developer pushes code to CodeCommit**
    - Includes Dockerfile, source code, and buildspec.yml